See Trump’s busy legal and election calendar in 1 chart - KESQ

 (CNN) — Donald Trump is juggling a busy court and campaign schedule as he defends himself in several criminal cases while also vying for a second term in the White House.

-The former president’s first criminal trial could take place later this month in a courtroom in New York, though it may be delayed.
+The former president’s criminal hush money trial was expected to take place on March 25, though it has been delayed by the judge overseeing the trial and a new date has not yet been set.
 He faces charges stemming from his alleged falsification of business records with the intent to conceal illegal conduct connected to his 2016 presidential campaign.

 The trial start date in Trump’s classified documents case in Florida had been set for late May, but the judge overseeing that case revisited the timing of the trial during a key hearing on March 1.
 She has not yet set a new date for the trial.